ensody/ReactiveState-Kotlin/README.md

 This means you have to create your bindings and `AutoRunner`s in `onStart()`.

 Note that `autoRun` and `bind` can be extended to support observables other than `LiveData`.
-This is useful when writing non-Android code or possibly the introduction of a `Flow`-with-value.
+This is useful when writing non-Android code or possibly introducing of a `Flow`-with-value.
 In fact, [`LiveData` support](https://ensody.github.io/ReactiveState-Kotlin/reactivestate/com.ensody.reactivestate/get/) is added by the Android-specific `reactivestate` module while the rest of `autoRun` lives in the non-Android `core` module.

 ### Running operations outside of the UI lifecycle